 Using keywords in the copy of the page.
 Up until recently, stuffing your page with keywords was a surefire way to increase its rankings for a keyword.
 That’s not the case anymore.
 Using the keyword in the copy still sends a relevancy signal of what the content is about.
 How you place it, however, has changed drastically.

-Search engine optimization (SEO) is the practice of working to improve the position of a website in search engine results pages.
-The desired outcome is that more people will find the website, in that way attracting an increased number of visitors who go on to become customers, clients, or users of your product or service.
+With so many Google search features available, search engine optimization (SEO) is the practice of working to improve the position of online content.
+More importantly, its how search engine vendors are adapting and building algorithms to better provide exact information.
+Whether its a website, webpage, info-graphic or Youtube video the end goal is more viewers and conversions.
+The desired outcome is that more people will find the content and website.
+In fact, its a way to attract an increased number of visitors who go on to become customers, clients, or users of your product or service.

-Search engine optimizing a website is an ongoing process that requires constant attention.
+Optimizing a website is an ongoing process that requires constant attention.
 SEO isn’t something that your website either has or doesn’t have.
 There are many factors that are used to determine how optimized a website is at any given time, with the SEO rating of a website falling somewhere on a sliding scale.
 The process of affecting the visibility of a website in a search engine’s natural, or unpaid, results.
-SEO has advantages but also disadvantages that require careful consideration before you decide on taking that route to growing your business.
+SEO has advantages but also disadvantages that require careful consideration before you decide on taking that route to grow your business.